 It's 2021, and we here at Sister District remain laser-focused on building progressive power in state legistures.
 With the GOP doubling down on state-level voter-repression bills, there's no time to waste!
 This year we'll support Virginia's fragile Democratic majority, and through our new State Bridges initiative, work to strengthen on-the-ground collaborations with local organizers in VA and in critical 2022 midterm states (AZ, FL, GA, MI, NC, NH, PA, TX, WI, MN, CO, NV).
-We also continue to support six organizations building electoral Black electoral power --donate to them now!
+We're supporting New Virginia Majority, one of the most effective grassroots organizations in the state, and one of Stacey Abrams' faves (!).
+Donate to NVM now!

-See our Mobilize Events Page for a complete list of upcoming events and actions you can take!
+Phonebanking has started!
+See our Mobilize Events Page to sign up for our weekly phonebank and see a complete list of upcoming events and actions you can take!

 MORE ABOUT US